Home

 After the liberation from Japanese occupation during World War II, the Kingdom of Thailand weathered a dark period of unstable governments with rapidly changing prime ministers.
 Several border clashes with neighboring communist and military regimes, numerous attempts of putsches, bloody anti-government demonstrations, and violent coups went on along the way to become a stable democracy and an economically prosperous nation.

 Bangpain Palace, ThailandIn the '80s, Thailand emerged as one of Asia's leading 'Tiger Economies', even though the kingdom's economy for ages has been solely based on agriculture.
-A collapse of these economies preamble by the rampant devaluation of their currencies originated in Thailand in the summer of 1997, primarily due to a renowned "Orient Syndrome" ౼ greed and corruption that comes from deep within and sweeps all levels of the political system, government, army, and society as well.
+A collapse of these economies preamble by the rampant devaluation of their currencies originated in Thailand in the summer of 1997, primarily due to a renowned "Orient Syndrome" à±¼ greed and corruption that comes from deep within and sweeps all levels of the political system, government, army, and society as well.

-Despite the fact that the kingdom's first permanent commonly called "People's Constitution" was promulgated on 11 October 1997, politically, economically, and socially alike, Thailand is still in transition.
+Even though the kingdom's first permanent commonly called "People's Constitution" was promulgated on 11 October 1997, politically, economically, and socially alike, Thailand is still in transition.
 Core democratic values and human rights remain a novel and somewhat deluded concept for the majority of Thais, primarily in rural areas, who are more used to a patriarchal social structure of patronage (known as Sakdina), where money, cronyism, influence, and connections will always reign supreme.
-For details, refer to Sakdina ౼ Ancient Siamese Social Hierarchy Structure.
+For insights into traditional Thai society, learn about Sakdina – Ancient Siamese Social Hierarchy Structure.

 By hook or by crook, be it the infamous Asian bureaucracy in a day-to-day routine or the military power in moments of crisis, both are so far overcoming the weak roots of Thai democracy.
 And regardless of just a constitutional monarchy, as far as the Thai public is concerned, the authority of the much beloved King Bhumibol remained absolute, contributing a great deal to national unity and stability.